epfl-si/people2023/README.md

 Development only variables:
  - `RAILS_DEVELOPMENT_HOSTS`: normally only localhost is considered a dev host.
 Using traefik we need to add the hosts that are actually used for Rails not to complain about security.

+## Troubleshooting
+##### Authentication fails in dev
+If you get the following error message in the app console: `ERROR -- omniauth: (oidc) Authentication failure!
+Not Found: OpenIDConnect::Discovery::DiscoveryFailed, Not Found` then you probably nuked the keycloak server and forgot to provision it with authentication data.
+In this case, `make kconfig` should do the job.

 ## Opinions

 ### GraphQL and OpenID _only_, or: Web 1.0 CRUD (and REST) Considered Obsolete